Silver Sulfadiazine Cream

 Absorption of the propylene glycol vehicle has been reported to affect serum osmolality, which may affect the interpretation of laboratory tests.

-Long-term dermal toxicity studies of 24 months duration in rats and 18 months in mice with concentrations of silver sulfadiazine three to ten times the concentration in Silver Sulfadiazine Cream revealed no evidence of carcinogenicity.
+Carcinogenesis, Mutagenesis, Impairment of Fertility.
+Long-term dermal toxicity studies of 24 months duration in rats and 18 months in mice with concentrations of silver sulfadiazine three to ten times the concentration in Silver Sulfadiazine Cream, USP 1% revealed no evidence of carcinogenicity.

 Reduction in bacterial growth after application of topical antibacterial agents has been reported to permit spontaneous healing of deep partial-thickness burns by preventing conversion of the partial thickness to full thickness by sepsis.
 However, reduction in bacterial colonization has caused delayed separation, in some cases necessitating escharotomy in order to prevent contracture.

 Silver Sulfadiazine Cream Dosage and Administration

-Treatment with Silver Sulfadiazine Cream should be continued until satisfactory healing has occurred or until the burn site is ready for grafting.
+Reapply immediately after hydrotherapy.
+Treatment with Silver Sulfadiazine Cream, USP 1% should be continued until satisfactory healing has occurred or until the burn site is ready for grafting.
 The drug should not be withdrawn from the therapeutic regimen while there remains the possibility of infection except if a significant adverse reaction occurs.

 How is Silver Sulfadiazine Cream Supplied

-Silver Sulfadiazine Cream USP 1%: white to off-white cream.
+Silver Sulfadiazine Cream, USP 1% - white to off-white cream

-Store at controlled room temperature 15°-30°C (59°-86°F).
+Store at room temperature.
+15°-30°C (56°-86°F).

-Watson Laboratories, Inc.
+Crown Laboratories, Inc.

 Silver Sulfadiazine Cream

-|Labeler - Watson Laboratories, Inc. (966714656)|
+|Labeler - Ascend Laboratories, LLC (141250469)|